Co Antrim actor's film receives prestigious accolade at London awards ceremony

 "The film is on tour around the UK with the BIFA and also the Iris prize coming to regional cinemas.
 It’s also on tour in Australia.
 It will continue to live on All 4, but will have a new home in August 2023.”

-The Co Antrim man, who moved to England in 2017 after being signed by International Actors London, has thanked everyone for supporting him as his career in the film industry continues to blossom.
+The Co Antrim man, who moved to England in 2017 after being signed by International Actors London before moving into production at the National Theatre and then starting his own production company, RAW Inventive in 2021, has thanked everyone for supporting him as his career in the film industry continues to blossom.

 He added: “Friends and family who’ve supported the journey to the end product are as much a part of the team in my eyes.
 I wouldn’t be in a position to work as hard without the support I have in Northern Ireland.